oniehuis/JuChrom.jl/docs/src/tutorials/retentionindices.md

 mapping function, we will further load the [CairoMakie.jl](https://github.com/MakieOrg/Makie.jl/tree/master/CairoMakie) package from the [Makie](https://docs.makie.org) visualization ecosystem.
 If you haven't installed them yet, you may need to do so.
+Additionally, we explicitly activate the CairoMakie backend to ensure it is used, especially if another backend was previously active in the same session.

 ```@example 1
 using CairoMakie, DelimitedFiles, JuChrom
+CairoMakie.activate!()

 filename = "example1.CAL"
 file = joinpath(JuChrom.calibration, filename)